FreshRSS/FreshRSS/docs/en/developers/02_First_steps.md

 ## GitHub Actions

-The code will be checked within every Pull Request commit on GitHub (via GitHub Actions, config file see `.github/workflows/tests.yml`).
+The code will be checked for every pull request commit on GitHub via GitHub Actions.
+See the configuration file [`tests.yml`](../../../.github/workflows/tests.yml).

 ## Running fixes & tests